ZoomInfo

 Start by mapping out the buying committee at each target account.
 Identify the VP who controls budget, the director who evaluates solutions, and the manager who will use your product daily.
 Build a custom message for each persona that addresses their specific concerns.

+Account-based marketing requires tighter sales and marketing alignment than traditional outbound.
+Marketing builds account-level awareness while sales executes personalized outreach to the buying committee.
 Coordinate the timing of your touches.
 You want multiple people at the same company to hear from you within a compressed window.
 This creates momentum and makes it harder for one person to ignore you when their colleagues are also getting outreach.

-How to evaluate outbound lead generation agencies
+How to evaluate outbound lead generation services

-Why data quality determines outbound success
+Why accurate B2B data powers outbound success

 Bad contact data kills your outbound program before it starts.
 When email addresses bounce and phone numbers are disconnected, your reps waste time on dead ends instead of talking to prospects.